 How much does an outgoing transfer cost?

-Transferring a domain name away from Name.com does not cost any fee, however usually there is a transfer fee on the gaining registrar end.
+Name.com does not have a fee for transferring a domain name away.
+However, there is usually a transfer fee on the gaining registrar end.
 You will need to contact the gaining registrar to pay for and initiate the transfer.

 How do I unlock my domain?
 Why won't my domain unlock?